ATFCA

 Your continued use of our website will be regarded as acceptance of our practices around privacy and personal information.
 If you have any questions about how we handle user data and personal information, feel free to contact us.

-This policy is for Australian Track & Field Coaches Association – https://atfca.com.au effective as of 2020.
+This policy is for Australian Track & Field Coaches Association – http://atfca.com.au effective as of 2020.

 We will be notified by the payment gateway containing your order details (providing you have supplied an email address) We will confirm your order within minutes.
 All goods will be sent out within three working days.
 For any reason, if goods are unavailable that are out of our control, the delivery may take longer.